Integration Matters for Learning PDEs with Backward SDEs: Analysis of Multi-Step BSDE Losses

 which immediately yields the following identity:

-Thus, the BSDE loss is equal to averaging the square of the accumulation of the residual error $R[u_\theta]$ along the forward SDE trajectories.
-Hence by Jensen's inequality, the BSDE loss is dominated by the following {forwards SDE PINNs loss}:
+Thus, the BSDE loss is equal to averaging the square of the accumulation of the residual error $R_\theta$ along the forward SDE trajectories.
+Hence by Jensen's inequality, the BSDE loss is dominated by: